waferbaby/dimples/README.md

 ---
 ```

 You tell Dimples what template to use by setting the `layout` element, which will map to the filename of any file in `templates/`, sans-extension (so `templates/post.erb` is available as `post`, and so on).
 This works for posts, pages _and_ templates.
-Dimples makes no assumptions here, so unless you specify a layout, it won't use one.
+Dimples makes no assumptions here, so unless you specify a layout, **it won't use one**.

 ```yaml
 ---